mlua-rs/mlua/README.md

 unreachable!()
 ```

+Optionally `mlua` can disable Rust panics catching in Lua via `pcall`/`xpcall` and automatically resume
+them across the Lua API boundary.
+This is controlled via `LuaOptions` and done by wrapping the Lua `pcall`/`xpcall`
+functions on a way to prevent catching errors that are wrapped Rust panics.

 `mlua` should also be panic safe in another way as well, which is that any `Lua` instances or handles
 remains usable after a user generated panic, and such panics should not break internal invariants or
 leak Lua stack space.
 This is mostly important to safely use `mlua` types in Drop impls, as you should not be